Obesity – Diagnosis, Symptoms, and Treatment

 Obesity is exceedingly common in the United States and responsible for frequent primary care visits.
 The most common causes include poor diet and lack of exercise.
 In severe cases, the condition may require referral to a bariatric surgeon.

-Greater that 2/3rds of American adults are trying to maintain or reduce their weight at any given time.
-Only about 20% are dieting or performing physical activity in order to reduce their weight.
+Greater than 2/3rds of American adults are trying to maintain or reduce their weight at any given time.
+Only about 20% are dieting or performing a physical activity to reduce their weight.

 In the United States, the prevalence of obesity in 2014 was approximately 30%.
 There is a higher prevalence in the Midwest and South.
-Rates of obesity appear to be stabilizing despite a large surge in the 1990’s and early 2000’s.
+Rates of obesity appear to be stabilizing despite surges in the 1990s and early 2000s.

 What are the Symptoms and Signs of Obesity?

-Obesity is not responsible for any specific symptoms in and of itself – its symptoms typically occur as a result of it complications such as:
+Obesity is not responsible for any specific symptoms in and of itself – its symptoms typically occur as a result of its complications such as:

 - Elevated cholesterol